DecodeGenetics/popSTR/README.md

 A kernel containing 8303 markers on chr1(HG38 coordinates) is supplied along with the software (kernelSlippageRates, kernelModels(1 file for each marker in the kernel) and kernelMarkersInfo).
 To use the kernel one must follow the same three steps as before with a slight change:

-1. Run computeReadAttributes using kernelMarkersInfo as parameter number 3 (markerInfoFile) for all PNs and write output to a separate directory.
+#####1.
+Run computeReadAttributes using kernelMarkersInfo as parameter number 3 (markerInfoFile) for all PNs and write output to a separate directory.

-Then Run computeReadAttributes as described in the iterative version for all chromosomes on all PNs to be genotyped.
+#####2.
+Run computeReadAttributes as described in the iterative version for all chromosomes on all PNs to be genotyped.

-2. Run computePnSlippageDefault for all PNs (this version has an argument parser so the call is a little bit different from the other).
+#####3.
+Run computePnSlippageDefault for all PNs (this version has an argument parser so the call is different).

 Call: